 A. Liberty Healthcare of NC will send a referral letter to the client's chosen provider after the IA has been completed and processed.
 The referral letter will inform providers of the effective date of the authorized hours.
 This information can be found near the bottom of the page.
-The provider has two business days to either accept or decline the referral.
-Providers who are using the Provider Interface of QiReport should accept the referral electronically, instead of by fax.
+The provider has two business days to either accept or decline the referral within their QiReport Provider Interface.

 Providers accepting clients who have been authorized for PCS services will also receive a "Notice of Decision on Initial Request for Medicaid Services" (for new referrals), a "Notice of Decision on a Continuing Request for Medicaid Services" (for clients who previously received PCS services), or a "Notice of Change in Services" (for clients who previously received PCS services and are authorized for a reduced number of hours after the most recent assessment).
 The letter will indicate the final number of authorized hours for a particular client.
 Providers should begin services for a client based on the effective date noted in this letter, not in the referral letter.